Spring hiking: 7 national parks made for wildflowers, big views, and blue-sky miles

 Looking for more?
 High Peaks to Bear Gulch Loop (7.5 miles loop) delivers a “best-of” Pinnacles sampler—High Peaks vistas plus the Bear Gulch area.

-Guadalupe Peak (8.4 miles round trip, 3,000 feet gain): The Park Service calls this the park’s most popular hike for a reason: it’s challenging, rewarding, and takes you to the highest point in Texas.
+Guadalupe Peak (8.4 miles round trip, 3,000 feet gain): The NPS calls this the park’s most popular hike for a reason: it’s challenging, rewarding, and takes you to the highest point in Texas.

 Devil’s Hall (2.1 miles one way from Pine Springs Trailhead) is a spring hike with a dramatic payoff: a narrow slot-like formation reached via wash walking and some scrambling—avoid it in wet conditions.